rOpenGov/iotables/data-raw/rOpenGov_intro.md

     ## 3            gva_effect   0.9669621       0.9790771            0.9669467
     ## 4         output_effect   2.2876287       3.9840251            2.2579634

-Car manufacturing requires much imported components, so each extra demand will create a large importing activity.
-The R&D will create a the most local wages (and supports most jobs) because research is job-intensive.
+Car manufacturing requires a large number of imported components, so increased demand for cars will also create growth in importing activities.
+Increase in R&D activity will mostly affect local wages because research is job-intensive.
 As we can see, the effect on imports, wages, gross value added (which will end up in the GDP) and output changes are very different in these three sectors.

 This is not the total effect, because some of the increased production will translate into income, which in turn will be used to create further demand in all parts of the domestic economy.
 The total effect is characterized by multipliers.

-Then solve for the multipliers:
+The multipliers can be solved with the following function:

     multipliers_sk <- input_multipliers_create(
       primary_inputs_sk %>%